JLLeitschuh/security-research/bulk-pr-generation/partial-path-traversal/PR_MESSAGE.md

 Additionally, if I just spam out emails or issues, I'll just overwhelm already over taxed maintainers, I don't want to do this either.

-By creating a pull request, you are providing a maintainer something highly actionable to actually fix the identified vulnerability; the pull request.
+By creating a pull request, I am aiming to provide maintainers something highly actionable to actually fix the identified vulnerability; a pull request.

 There's a larger discussion on this topic that can be found here:  https://github.com/JLLeitschuh/security-research/discussions/12